 Funding the Solicitors Qualifying Examination (SQE)

-On 1 September 2021, the Solicitors Regulation Authority (SRA) will introduce a new route to qualifying as a solicitor: the Solicitors Qualifying Examination (SQE).
+On 1 September 2021, the Solicitors Regulation Authority (SRA) introduced a new route to qualifying as a solicitor: the Solicitors Qualifying Examination (SQE).
 We explore the various routes that attract funding for the SQE.

 If you need to retake any of the assessments, the full price of the assessment will be required again in full.